fernivy/fernivy/CONTRIBUTING.md

 FernIvy is currently written using a mixture of Shell and Python scripts.
 As you can imagine, this can quickly become unmaintainable and hard to read.
-Therefore, we ask you to follow the code style in the repository and to **document** everything you do (code comments).
+Therefore, we ask you to follow these code style guidelines:
-We ask you to follow these guidelines:

 ### Python
 * Use the standard Python code style (snake-casing, indentation, etc.).